Twilight Club: Membership, principles, and officers

+While “full dress was absolutely prohibited,” some guests would nonetheless dress to impress, arriving in full dinner dress.

 Dinners

 Dinner began promptly at 6 and ran until 8 followed by two and a half hours of intellectual discussion.
 Speeches were limited to 5 minutes "with the express understanding that each orator will speak his inmost thoughts without hesitation or reserve, and with the perfect assurance of the esteem and good-will of all his listeners."
 During its most active period, the club met every two weeks, eight months of the year.
 It was called the Twilight Club because the meetings happened much earlier than other clubs in the city.
 Meetings could be over before other similar clubs had begun dinner.
-The low cost, sometimes just the cost of dinner, the early hours and the casual nature of the discussions were unique factors that led to the Club's popularity among its members.
+The low cost, sometimes just the cost of dinner, the early hours and the casual nature of the discussions were unique factors that led to the club's popularity among its members.

 The St. Denis Hotel (also referred to as the Hotel St. Denis) became the most common location for gatherings.
 There was no permanent master of ceremonies.
 For each dinner, the secretary Charles F. Wingate would appoint one member to be the president for the night.
 Wingate would inform the temporary president of the program for the evening and coach him in conducting the discussion.
 The dining party consisted of a mixture of paid members, their guests, and invited experts who were brought in to give their testimony and opinions in reference to the topic of discussion for that evening.

 The following is a catalogue of noted gatherings (dates, location, topics, attendees and guest speakers):